kitsonk/core-js/docs/observe.md

 unobserved.
 The `.defineProperty()` and `.removeProperty()` can overcome that limitation.
 Also with arrays, directly assigning values elements of the array will go unobserved.
 Each observed array will be decorated with a `.set()` (as well as a convenience of a `.get()`) to address this limitation.

+Because the change records produced by core/observe are functionally the same as `Object.observe`, when the browser supports `Object.observe` it will offload it.
+In addition, if you set the `has()` flag of `es7-object-observe` in a build, it will optimise out the code needed to provide support when `Object.observe` isn't present.

 ## Usage